-Cherenkov Telescope Array (CTA)
+Cherenkov Telescope Array OBSERVATORY (CTAO)

-CTA will be an open observatory with two main sites: in La Palma aimed at the observations of the northern sky, and in Chile for the southern sky.
+CTAO will be an open observatory with two main sites: in La Palma aimed at the observations of the northern sky, and in Chile for the southern sky.
 The two sites will consist of large arrays of IACTs of different sizes, and they will provide a full-sky coverage in gamma rays from 20 GeV to more than 300 TeV.
 The sensitivity of the instrument will improve up to an order of magnitude the sensitivity of the existing instruments such as H.E.S.S., MAGIC, and VERITAS.

-The energy band that CTA will be able to cover cannot be guaranteed by a single type of telescopes, and thus the array will need different types of telescopes.
+The energy band that CTAO will be able to cover cannot be guaranteed by a single type of telescopes, and thus the array will need different types of telescopes.
 At the moment, three different sizes of telescopes are planned to be built:

 • Large-Sized Telescopes (LST).
 These telescopes will be the largest of the array with their 23 m diameter mirrors.
 They will be able to cover the lowest energies and bring the energy threshold down to 20 GeV.